 Now she knows she’s dealing with a pro.
 She might still say no, but you’ve given her the information she needs to decide if she’s interested.

 And, if she’s still looking attentive, you follow up with the haymaker: the Short Synopsis of Power.

 And then you ask.
 ‘Can I send it to you?’

 ‘Sure,’ she says.
 ‘I’ll have a look at it.’

 When I was shortlisted for the Terry Pratchett Award I went to the prize-giving and tried my elevator pitch on several publishing industry veterans.
 And guess what, one of the pitches paid off and Transworld bought and published A Kill in the Morning.
 My elevator pitch worked!

 Read the opening of A Kill in the Morning by clicking here or on the cover:

 So, if you are ever in an elevator with a literary agent, remember: this technique works.
 Be confident, you are prepared.
 You can do it!
 And email me when you do.
 I’d love to hear about it.

-If you’d like to discuss the ideas in the article, please email me.
-Otherwise feel free to share it using the buttons below.
+If you’d like help with your elevator pitch, please email me.
+Otherwise, feel free to share the article using the buttons below.